eslint/archive-website/_posts/2021-11-09-the-inception-of-eslint.md

 ---
 layout: post
-title: "The inception of ESLint"
+title: The inception of ESLint
 teaser: The story of how one bug at work spawned the pluggable linter.
 categories:
   - Storytime
+authors:
-author: nzakas
+  - nzakas
 original:
   url: https://humanwhocodes.com/blog/2018/02/the-inception-of-eslint/
   date: 2018-02-27